 Apprentices may stay on campus for Thanksgiving Break.
 They must leave campus for Holiday break and spring break.
 Apprentices employed at the Boat Shop in the summer months may remain on campus.

 No. We are unable to accommodate apprentices or guests with pets.

 May I have guests on campus?

 Yes, apprentices are welcome to have guests.
 We ask that guests come for no more than 3 working days (this does not include weekends).
 Guests are expected to work a half day for each full day and night that they spend with us.
-We are not able to accommodate long-term guests of the apprentices, nor guests with pets.
+We are not able to accommodate long-term guests of the apprentices.

 What campus rules should I know about ahead of time?

 Please be aware that alcohol, marijuana and other drugs, and firearms are prohibited on the Boat Shop campus.
 We also ask that cell phones not be used during work time nor during scheduled community time such as our meals together.